Instability of de Sitter space under thermal radiation in different vacua: Separation of modes in dS

 Therefore, combined with the time dependence $\exp(-i\omega t_s)$, $R^{\rm in}_{\omega\ell}$ and $R^{\rm out}_{\omega\ell}$ describe respectively the incoming and outgoing propagations around the horizon.

-The separation of the mode function discussed in the above is meaningful even far outside the horizon.
 Indeed, the hypergeometric differential equation has three pairs of fundamental solutions associated with three regular singularities, which are extended to the Kummer's 24 solutions~\cite{Abramowitz, Whittaker}.
 The two terms in \eqref{eq:hyper} in fact form one of the fundamental solution pairs, thus they solve the hypergeometric differential equation independently.
 This implies that $R^{\rm in}_{\omega\ell}$ and $R^{\rm out}_{\omega\ell}$ can be treated as two {\it independent} solutions to the wave equation \eqref{eq:wave}, as the in- and up-modes form a complete, independent basis set of solutions to the wave equation in the Schwarzschild space-time.
-Then instead of assigning a single pair of annihilation and creation operators $(b_{\omega \ell m}, b_{\omega \ell m}^\dagger)$ to $R_{\omega\ell}$ as a whole, we can associate two {\it independent} pairs of annihilation and creation operators to $R^{\rm in}_{\omega\ell}$ and $R^{\rm out}_{\omega\ell}$ separately:
+Meanwhile, it is important to note that, unlike $R_{\omega\ell} = R^{\rm in}_{\omega\ell}+R^{\rm out}_{\omega\ell}$ which is regular {\it everywhere} inside the horizon, both $R^{\rm in}_{\omega\ell}$ and $R^{\rm out}_{\omega\ell}$ are not well-defined but diverge at $r_s=0$ and thus are not normalizable.
+Hence it is not sensible to take $R^{\rm in}_{\omega\ell}$ and $R^{\rm out}_{\omega\ell}$ as two independent modes over the {\it whole} region inside the horizon.
+However, as we have argued in the introduction, the interaction between the dS isometry breaking effects and the mode excitations can be modeled by the scattering process that takes place at some point inside the horizon, mimicking the scattering around the potential wall in the black hole.
+Thus, imposing the asymptotic dS geometry at $r_s=0$ and $r_s=H^{-1}$ at leading order, the incoming and outgoing wavefunctions, which behave due to this ``scattering'' as